nachat-cc/.github/profile/README.md

 abuse and mental health disorders, and their associated issues.
 We are a group of friends and volunteers who regularly contribute our time, talents and resources to promoting recovery.
-This is primarily done through a web-accessible text-based chat network. network where we support eachother in real time with regular companionship.
-If you think you have a problem with substance abuse and would like to stop using drugs, check out <https://www.nachat.net> or
+This is primarily done through a text-based, web-accessible chat network where we support eachother in real time with regular companionship.
+If you think you have a problem with substance abuse and would like to stop using drugs, check out <https://www.nachat.net> or <ircs://sueserv.nachat.net>.
-<ircs://sueserv.nachat.net>.

 ## NAChat.net